Spine Surgery Education Class

 Testing for Staphylococcus Aureus

-- We will rub a cotton swab gently on the inside of your nose.
+• For the MRSA/MSSA test, a cotton swab will be gently rubbed on the inside of your nose.
 It may tickle, but it will not hurt.
 You do not need to fast for this test.
 You will receive a call from a Rush Copley staff member only if you test positive for MRSA or MSSA.
 You will not get a call if you are negative.

-- If you are positive for MRSA or MSSA in your nose, a prescription for a medication called mupirocin (Bactroban) will be called into your pharmacy.
-You will put a pea-sized amount of this ointment on a cotton swab in your nostril every morning and evening for five days.
+• If you are positive for MRSA or MSSA in your nose, a prescription for a medication called mupirocin (Bactroban) will be called into your pharmacy.
+You will put a pea-sized amount of this ointment on a cotton swab in your nostril every morning and evening for the five days before surgery.
 This medicine will kill the Staphylococcus aureus.

 Pre-surgery Bathing